NCERT Book Solutions for Class 9 Geography Chapter 4 – CBSE Free PDF Download

 Southwest monsoon winds are responsible for rainfall along the Malabar Coast.

-(v) What are Jet streams and how do they affect the climate of India?
+(v) What are Jet streams, and how do they affect the climate of India?

 Jet Streams are a narrow belt of high altitude (above 12,000 m) westerly winds in the troposphere.
 Their speed varies from about 110 km/h in summer to about 184 km/h in winter.
 A number of separate jet streams have been identified.
 The most constant is the mid-latitude and subtropical jet stream.
-They cause depressions during the monsoon season.
+They cause depression during the monsoon season.

 (vi) Define monsoons.
 What do you understand by “break” in monsoon?

 Breaks in monsoon are related to the movement of the monsoon trough.
 For various reasons, the trough and its axis keep on moving northward or southward, which determines the spatial distribution of rainfall.
 When the axis of the monsoon trough lies over the plains, rainfall is good in these parts.
-On the other hand, whenever the axis shifts closer to the Himalayas, there are longer dry spells in the plains and widespread rain occurs in the mountainous catchment areas of the Himalayan rivers.
+On the other hand, whenever the axis shifts closer to the Himalayas, there are longer dry spells in the plains, and widespread rain occurs in the mountainous catchment areas of the Himalayan rivers.

 (vii) Why is the monsoon considered a unifying bond?